solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The mineral characters of Snake River basalt resemble to some extent those of the Renazzo meteorite figured and described by Tschermak.* His figure (Plate 15.
 Fig. 4, 160x) shows linear crystals, granules and glassy and black patches just as in the basalt.
 He calls the augite crystals spreuformige (chaff-like), a term admirably descriptive of the augite crystals of the basalt.
 The figure shows well a portion of parallel-banded marginal cord with a transverse row of beads.

-*) G. Tschermak, 'Die mikroskopische Beschaffenheit der Meteoriten,' 1885.
+*) G. Tschermak, _Die mikroskopische Beschaffenheit der Meteoriten_, 1885.

 In both basalt and meteorite the linear crystals are augite, the granules olivine, and the dark patches magnetite.